-- granted rights regarding network access (in particular, type and quality of wholesale access) for co-investors. - (62) However, these terms, alongside other relevant terms of the co-investment offer, might differ in form and relative importance depending on the specific type of co-investment that the SMP operator offers for others to take part in.23 In the following paragraphs (63) to (83), some of the terms of a co-investment offer are considered more closely in the context of the different co-investment types on the basis of possible shapes each of these co-investment types could present itself.
+- (67) Of particular importance for the ability of other co-investors to compete effectively and sustainably in the long term are the co-investment offer's terms and conditions regarding: - o pricing for access to the co-investment; - its corresponding pricing structure; - granted rights regarding network access (in particular, type and quality of wholesale access) for co-investors. - (68) However, these terms, alongside other relevant terms of the co-investment offer, might differ in form and relative importance depending on the specific type of co-investment that the SMP operator offers for others to take part in.
+In the following paragraphs (69) to (89), some of the terms of a co-investment offer are considered more closely in the context of the different co-investment types on the basis of possible shapes each of these co-investment types could present itself.
 However, the scenarios that are described for the different types are only illustrative examples.
 As such, they do not exclude the possibility that co-investment models are set up differently and nevertheless potentially fulfil the conditions for Article 76 in general or the principle of fair, reasonable and non-discriminatory terms more specifically.

-2.3.1.1.1.
+3.3.1.1.1.
 Joint-venture models

-- (63) As a co-investment vehicle, a joint venture should grant all co-investors access to the network on an equivalence of inputs (EoI) basis.24 Thus, with their participation, all co-investors have access to the joint venture's infrastructure and can supply users on the basis of the same (or similar) wholesale conditions.
-For this reason and due to the fact that the joint venture's profits (e.g. generated by wholesale revenue) are usually distributed to the co-investors according to their respective stakes, the risk that the SMP operator can discriminate against other co-investors based on the level of the access conditions included in the offer is rather low. - (64) As all co-investors are directly involved in the joint venture by holding shares and thus in most cases also participate in the decision-making process, such agreements generally have a relatively high degree of in-built structural character.
+- (69) As a co-investment vehicle, a joint venture should grant all co-investors access to the network on an equivalence of input basis.
+Thus, with their participation, all co-investors have access to the joint venture's infrastructure and can supply users on the basis of the same (or similar) wholesale conditions.
+For this reason and due to the fact that the joint venture's profits (e.g. generated by wholesale revenue) are usually distributed to the co-investors according to their respective stakes, the risk that the SMP operator can discriminate against other co-investors based on the level of the access conditions included in the offer is rather low. - (70) As all co-investors are directly involved in the joint venture by holding shares and thus in most cases also participate in the decision-making process, such agreements generally have a relatively high degree of in-built structural character.
 Therefore, rights awarded to other co-investors will usually be the same or will be very similar to the corresponding rights the SMP operator holds in relation to the joint venture.
-This bargaining power that co-investors enjoy due to the certain degree of ownership further reduces the scope for unfair, unreasonable or discriminatory conditions implemented by the SMP operator. - (65) In case co-investors enter the co-investment at the same time and bear the same level of risk, they should enjoy the same terms.
+This bargaining power that co-investors enjoy due to the certain degree of ownership further reduces the scope for unfair, unreasonable or discriminatory conditions implemented by the SMP operator. - (71) In case co-investors enter the co-investment at the same time and bear the same level of risk, they should enjoy the same terms.
 However, co-investors in a joint venture may commit for different levels of participation or may decide to co-invest at different points in time.
-To this effect, if the terms differ between co-investors, NRAs should evaluate the rationale for these differences which could be justifiable. - (66) As discussed in section 2.2.1.1 it might be reasonable for the co-investment offer not to guarantee a late entry into the joint-venture after a certain time.
-Thus, any such condition in the offer may well be fair, reasonable and non-discriminatory.
-However, in such a case, an additional mechanism has to be put in place which ensures the effective openness of the co-
+To this effect, if the terms differ between co-investors, NRAs should evaluate the rationale for these differences which could be justifiable.

-23 See (2.1.5) for more detail on the general typology of different co-investment types.
+&lt;sup>29 See (3.1.5) for more detail on the general typology of different co-investment types.

-24 See Annex IV (c), fifth bullet point.
+&lt;sup>30 See Annex IV (c), fifth bullet point.

-25 However, the extent to which co-investors can make use of these rights might be limited by the respective shares of the joint-venture that they hold.
+&lt;sup>31 However, the extent to which co-investors can make use of these rights might be limited by the respective shares of the joint-venture that they hold.